Cwits/gestlib/README.md

 Tested on Raspberry Pi 4 with generic USB touchscreen devices.

 log:
+05.10.25
+Hold event now supports GestureState and can be used similarly as Drag gesture but with longer timeout(initiated after hold).

 08.08.25
 Bugfix: GestureState for complex gestures always was Start.
 Now state working well.